 "It was a girl, OK!
 I could just tell.
 She looked my age, or maybe a little older.
 Maybe she's from Denver, and ran away.
-Maybe her parents divorced, and she killed her drunk mother with a crowbar and is on the run."
+Maybe her parents divorced, and she killed her drunk mother with a crowbar, and is on the run."

 "Now I really think that is a bit much," Nicolas admonished his son this time, who had scrambled to his feet as his mind carried him over the possibilities.
-Nicolas had inched bit by bit into the hall, and now stood almost between the two siblings."
+Nicolas had inched bit by bit into the hall, and stood between the two siblings."

 "She's a terrorist, and why were you out there?
 You cut school, again?"

 "Shut-up!"
 John's face was reddening with his outburst.
 With a nod in triumph, Tessa returned to the kitchen to finish her preparations.

 "John, what were you doing out there?
 I really don't need another call from your school along with everything else. "